 How to celebrate TruDiwali?

->Give gifts to your elders and servants to make them happy.
+- Give gifts to your dear ones and sub ordinates to make

 sharing happiness.
 Bringing smile on